-With such an important event coming up, I recommend the use of BOTOX or Dysport 14 days or more prior to the event, because it may take 7 to 10 days to achieve the most benefits.
+With such an important event coming up, I recommend the use of BOTOX 14 days or more prior to the event, because it may take 7 to 10 days to achieve the most benefits.
 If you wait until just a few days before your wedding, you may not enjoy the full effects of your treatment.
 In addition, any minor asymmetry may become more noticeable.
 Find an experienced injector with whom you are comfortable and begin your treatments 3 to 4 months before, so you can achieve your ideal result by the time your wedding comes around.

 The dosages of these injectables used at Hillcrest Plastic Surgery are very well-tolerated and well within recommended dosing ranges.

 At our Orlando Med Spa, we are in constant pursuit of perfection, seeking to achieve a natural, youthful and refreshed look for our patients.
-We will adjust your BOTOX or Dysport dosage to achieve the right facial expression for you.
+We will adjust your BOTOX dosage to achieve the right facial expression for you.

-One of the most common side effects from BOTOX or Dysport administration is bruising.
+One of the most common side effects from BOTOX administration is bruising.
 For that reason, we recommend that you stop all blood thinners at least 5 days before your treatment.
 Because many over-the-counter supplements have blood thinners in them, it important that you inform us of all the medications you are taking prior to your injection.
 Some common non-prescription blood thinners include vitamin E, fish oil, and garlic.

 Certain stronger blood thinners require the advice of your primary care physician or cardiologist before stopping them such as Coumadin®, Plavix®, and aspirin.